lsst-sqre/csi-filestore-test/README.md

 3. Edit [csi-pvs.yaml](csi-pvs.yaml) and
    [csi-concurrent-pvs.yaml](csi-concurrent-pvs.yaml) replacing
    volumeHandle and volumeAttributes with the correct values for your instance.

 4. Create the `csi-test` namespace: `kubectl create ns csi-test`

+5. Create the `csi-filestore` storageClass: `kubectl apply -f csi-sc.yaml`.

 Basic functionality
 -------------------

+This is just a little exercise to test the CSI Filestore driver.

 1. Edit [csi-pod.yaml](csi-pod.yaml), replacing the NFS share details for the old filestore as necessary.